-The Quail garden carries on that same startle garden concept but this time with 8 ft beds and the width is under 2 ft.
+The Quail garden carries on that same startle garden concept but this time with 2 ft x 8 ft beds.
 There will be three raised beds in this set up and they’re almost filled just waiting on me to finish the job.

 Garden #3 The Flower Beds

 This is another area that sits right in front of our future Tiny House.
-This space took a hard hit when we had rain for two weeks straight.
-This gave Robert the idea to raise the ground so he’s been moving soil and later that turned into a new bridge project.
+This space took a hard hit from heavy rainfall.

 I did a stacking set up similar to Garden #1 making this another example of a Startle Garden concept.
 This space will be where I plant cut flowers and it’s possible I may sneak in a new Lemon Balm plant.